-Your local planning authority makes decisions on planning applications.
+Your local planning authority (LPA) makes decisions on planning applications.

-You can appeal a planning decision if either:
+You can appeal a planning decision if any of the following apply:

 - you were refused planning permission for reasons that you think go against the LPA’s development plan or planning policy (you can usually find these on their website)

 - you were granted planning permission with conditions you object to - you’ll need to explain why you think they’re unnecessary, unenforceable, vague, unreasonable or irrelevant

 - the LPA has not given you a decision on your application and 8 weeks have passed since the date they told you they’d received it (or a different deadline you agreed with them has passed)

 For major projects, you can only appeal if 13 weeks have passed.
 Examples of a major project include a development with 10 or more dwellings, or a building with floor space of more than 1,000 square metres.

 Use the appeal a householder planning decision service if you want to appeal a refused application for a smaller project, like an extension, conservatory or loft conversion.

 You can also appeal a listed building consent decision.

 You can appeal a decision for an application you made yourself, or appeal on behalf of someone else.
 You’ll be asked to provide the planning application number and decision date.